 If you are a TaxAudit.com member, click here to report your tax audit notice letter or contact our customer service department.
 If you are not a current member of TaxAudit.com, we can still help.
 For a small fee, we can review your letter.
 Begin the evaluation process online or by phone now.

-A tax audit occurs when the IRS or state taxing agency reviews your tax returns to determine if income, expenses, and credits are reported accurately.
-It begins with a letter, notice, or phone call.
+An income tax audit occurs when the IRS or state taxing agency reviews your tax returns to determine if income, expenses, and credits are reported accurately.
+It begins with an audit letter, notice, or phone call.
 You may also receive a list of the records you will need to produce, as well as a request for an appointment.

 What is the IRS looking for?